 We do not offer general anesthesia or deep sedation services at this time.
 Patients who require light conscious sedation must first be evaluated to determine if they are a candidate for that procedure and may only be seen during regular office hours.
-Nitrous Oxide Gas is available for enhanced conscious sedation and only to Fee For Service Patients who are seen on Wednesdays.
-Please Note: Insurance plans are not accepted on Wednesdays and patients are required to sign a waiver of insurance coverage to be eligible for Nitrous Oxide administration.
+Nitrous Oxide Gas is available for enhanced conscious sedation and only to Fee For Service Patients who are seen on Wednesdays or after-hours.
+Please Note: Insurance plans including Medicaid and Medicare are not accepted on Wednesdays and patients are required to sign a waiver of insurance coverage to be eligible for Nitrous Oxide administration.

 No, Dr. Moo is a general dentist with a Doctor of Dental Surgery (DDS) degree who has limited his practice to emergency dental care, extractions, root canals and dentures.